For more information, call

 At Northside's Infusion Centers, chemotherapy is dispensed on an outpatient basis by registered nurses who are certified in chemotherapy administration.
 These nurses also provide ongoing physical assessments.

-Radiation kills cancer cells by delivering beams of irradiation.
+A treatment in that uses high energy x-rays or radiation to kill cancer cells.
 Radiation may be used before the surgery to shrink a tumor or after surgery to kill remaining cancerous cells.
 Learn more about radiation oncology at Northside.

 In GYN cancers, External Beam Radiation Therapy (EBRT) can be used to destroy cancer cells.
 It can focus a beam of radiation through a machine called a linear accelerator (linac).
 This beam of radiation is called photon energy.
 The energy produced by the linac can be directed to any shape or angle of the tumor.
 It is a very precise method of delivering the high energy to the cancer cells.
 The goal is to treat the cancer but minimize the radiation exposure to the surrounding tissues.